Click the tabs below to view answers to commonly asked questions.

 -

 Open burning of yard waste is permitted in the City of Waverly following the submission of a burn permit application to the Community Development Office.
-Residents who already have a valid burn permit do not need to renew it.
-However, if a new property owner wishes to burn yard waste, they must register their property and obtain a new permit.
+Burning permits do not expire.
+A new permit is required if the lot size or ownership changes.

 Please note:

-As of July 1, 2004, the burning of yard waste (including grass clippings, leaves, tree limbs, etc.) is prohibited on properties that are 1/2 acre or smaller within city limits.
+The burning of yard waste (including grass clippings, leaves, tree limbs, etc.) is prohibited on properties that are 1/2 acre or smaller within city limits.
+The lot must be 1/2 acre or greater in order to be approved for a yard waste burn permit.

 Additionally, burning of garbage or construction materials and the use of burn barrels are prohibited on all properties, regardless of size.